IversonLeizke/Javascript/README.md

 10. Data Structures - Spread operador, rest operator, logical operator, destructuring objects
 11. Loop of - Over an object and over an array
 12. Data Structures - Arrays, sets, maps and objects
+13. Strings - Converting a list underscores_case in a string to camelCase

 **Projects**